Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ## Step 3: Text Head

-For the letters that I plan to have as main tittle want to keep a relation with the idea of a superhero.
-This topic is mainly viewed in comic magazines reason  decide to use a Typography inspired on the superheros comics.
-Have something more specific typography and not a standar one in HTML.
+For the letters placed for the main tittle, the intention was  to keep a relation with the idea of a superhero.
+This topic is mainly find in comic magazines, books.
+For that reason  I decide to use a Typography inspired on the superheros comics.
+Use a more specific typography and not a standar one that is part of an HTML preset.

 ### About the process:

 * What tools have you used and why?

-As I decide to use a specific typography that I search it on internet need to use some image-editor to be able to transform it with the content I need it.
+As I decide to use a specific typography.
+For that I search it on the internet.
+As I took some content was already made I need to use some image-editor to be able to transform it with the content I need it.
 For that purpose I used Photoshop to modify the typography.

 * What do you portray with your work?

-With that typography want to transmit a relation with the comic books, make it more specific and not a generic font-letter found in a library of the HTML.
-Follow the main idea of the project and create a relation with the content on it, for example the main photo of teh superhero and the typography used on comic book with that topic.
+With that typography want to transmit a relation with the comic books, make it more specific and not a generic font-letter found in a library on the HTML.
+Want that the typography follows the main idea of the project and create a relation with the content has on the web page, for example the main photo of the superhero and the typography used on comic book with that topic.

 * How did the process of creating your production work?